71.

 Granted, the UK and US do not share minor violations at this time.
 But, if this issue is not resolved before he visits, there is always the chance he will be placed back on a plane at his own expense.
 Resolve the court case first, then decide if the box should be checked or not.
 Again, too little information for anyone to truly give any type of accurate information.

 On that note, this is a travel-related website and not one that deals with legal issues.
 What you are getting are opinions only, not facts.
-Please keep that in mind.
+Please keep that in mind. :)

-Posted by iwasafool (Budding Member, 2 posts)
+77. Posted by iwasafool (Budding Member 2 posts) 11y Star this if you like it!

 Right sorry to bring up this thread again!
 But was wondering if anyone could help me.